Call us now:

 BOI support for the development of French companies in Thailand

-The Board of Investment is a key institution for any French company in Thailand wishing to develop in promoted sectors.
-The BOI offers tax incentives, including a corporate tax exemption for 3 to 13 years (Article 31 of the Investment Promotion Act), exemption from customs duties on machinery (Article 28), and foreign ownership without capital restrictions (Article 27).
+The Board of Investment is crucial for any French company in Thailand seeking growth in promoted sectors.
+The BOI provides tax incentives, such as corporate tax exemptions for 3 to 13 years (Article 31 of the Investment Promotion Act).
+It also exempts customs duties on machinery (Article 28) and allows foreign ownership without capital restrictions (Article 27).

-In addition to tax breaks, the BOI facilitates the obtaining of visas and work permits for foreigners (Article 24), allows full ownership of the company, and exempts the company from obtaining an FBL (Article 37).
-A French company in Thailand can thus operate legally in sectors that are normally prohibited.
+Besides tax breaks, the BOI helps foreigners obtain visas and work permits (Article 24).
+It allows full company ownership and exempts the company from obtaining an FBL (Article 37).
+A French company in Thailand can therefore operate legally in sectors that normally prohibit foreign investment.

 French companies in Thailand: Tax obligations and bilateral agreement